OpenKH/OpenKh/docs/kh2/file/raw-texture.md

 | 40     | uint32  | Offset of sprite image data.
 | 44     | uint32  | Default animation index (idle).

+_Notes:_

-_Note:_ The offsets in TEXA are based on offset 8 (not offset 0), where heading 8 bytes are part of common header of metadata.
+- The offsets in TEXA are based on offset 8 (not offset 0), where heading 8 bytes are part of common header of metadata.
+- GS Info vs TEXA is 1:N. One texture pointed by GS info may be updated by two or more TEXA entries simultaneously.

 This is sample placement of TEXA metadata.